 - When did DBW begin treating Egeria densa?
 The Egeria densa program was authorized by law in 1997.
 Treatment for Egeria densa began in 2001.

 - Where does the funding for treatment of Egeria densa come from?
 Funding for the Egeria densa treatment comes from the Harbors and Watercraft Revolving Fund, which receives revenues from boaters' registration fees and gas taxes.

 For treatment, three permits are required to be obtained.
 These permits place restrictions on where and when DBW can treat the aquatic invasive weed (this varies throughout the Sacramento-San Joaquin Delta), establishes the chemical concentrations allowable in treated areas and requires extensive water quality monitoring.

 - Two permits are required by the federal Endangered Species Act from the United States Fish and Wildlife Service and the National Marine Fisheries Service (part of the National Oceanic and Atmospheric Administration).

 - A third permit, a National Pollutant Discharge Elimination System permit is required by the Central Valley Regional Water Quality Control Board.

-The California Department of Parks and Recreation, Division of Boating and Waterways will be conducting herbicide treatments in parts of the Sacramento-San Joaquin Delta to control Egeria densa and Curlyleaf Pondweed.
+California Department of Parks and Recreation Division of Boating and Waterways will be conducting herbicide treatments in parts of the Sacramento-San Joaquin Delta to control Egeria densa and Curlyleaf Pondweed.

 The following information is subject to change based on governmental requirements, weather conditions, plant growth, waterway traffic, and other conditions.